pinecone-field/PineStream/workshop/instruqt/01-introduction/assignment.md

 - `movies-dense` - for dense vectors
 - `movies-sparse` - for sparse vectors

-The next challenges will provide more information about those.
+The following challenges will provide more information about those.
 At this point, you need to know that you don't have to manually create them.
 The application will do it for you.
-If you are interested in how it is done, have a look at the `ensureIndexesExist` function in the `server/utils/pinecone.ts` file.
+If you are interested in how it is done, look at the `ensureIndexesExist` function in the `server/utils/pinecone.ts` file.

-# ✅ Verify Your Setup
+# ✅ &nbsp; Verify Your Setup
 ===

 Go to the [Terminal](tab-1).
 If the application is still running, stop it by pressing `Ctrl+C`.
 Then rerun it: